 After watching travel-related engagement numbers rise to no financial avail, in 2018, the team renamed the app SIX Travel and started looking for an API partner with a simple hotel booking function they could integrate into the app.
 With no existing option on the market, the team decided to build their own modern transaction engine by integrating with the Global Distribution System (GDS), through which the app eventually had 3,000 curated hotels on offer and was featured by Apple as App Of The Day for its effortless user experience and one-step booking capability with Apple Pay.

 Despite its broad portfolio, it was challenging for the company to compete with Booking.com and Expedia.
 Compounded by the effects of the pandemic, the business moved towards democratizing its unique payment and transaction engine and improving the direct hotel booking process for all.
 From there, Selfbook was born.

-Selfbook is making lengthy, desktop-based booking processes a hassle of the past by empowering hospitality players to accept one-tap payments and digital wallets such as Apple Pay and Google Pay directly on their websites, as well as capture bookings from their social channels with swipe-up-to-book deep links.
+Selfbook is making lengthy, desktop-based booking processes a hassle of the past by empowering hospitality players to accept one-step payments and digital wallets such as Apple Pay and Google Pay directly on their websites, as well as capture bookings from their social channels with direct booking links.
 The forward-looking software drives direct bookings and, as a result, increases incremental revenues for hotels.
 What’s more is its ability to securely verify transactions and create a unified payment flow, including any add-ons such as spa services and breakfast, so customers can pay and book in a single, simple step.